Monday, June 10, 2024

 It is further put forth that success in quieting the modifications of the mind does not necessarily completely destroy the seeds of former deeds.
 What we do creates seeds that cause the activity to continue - until, somehow, the seeds are extinguished.
 So, the student might realize the one true nature of the Real only to afterwards continue as before.
 This is a profoundly difficult undertaking, craft.

 All these practices are critiqued by the Mandukya Upanishad (MU), and not always with a beneficent attitude, either.
 Buddhists are named nihilistic, devotional types, simple minded, and so forth.
 At other places, however, a more beneficent attitude surfaces.
-At MU III-18: "Advaita (non-duality) harmonises all other doctrines and theories."
+At MU III-18: "Advaita (non-duality) harmonizes all other doctrines and theories."

-I expect many of these crafts grew up in the time of the Upanishads, as much as thousands of years before Jesus, the Christ.
-I also expect that the authors of the Upanishads were kept by potentates of the time and that their disputations were held in said courts as forms of art and philosophy and entertainment.
+I expect many of these crafts grew up in the time of the Upanishads, or the Vedas, as much as thousands of years before Jesus, the Christ.
+I also expect that the authors of the Upanishads were kept by potentates of the time and that their disputations were held in said courts as forms of art and philosophy and even entertainment.
 Its likely these people were akin to performers for their public and no doubt gained their material support by their particular genius, like Michelangelo, Mozart, Beethoven, Blaise Pascal (mathematician) were in the royal courts of the West, though separated by thousands of years.

 I agree with my old professor, Desani, that were their only one religion we would have a partial view.
 Imagine if there were only one science.
 Similar.

 Now, I hold there are hierarchical modes of being in the world and have written in these pages frequently about said.
 Faith, for instance, opposite the Sensuous Genius of Don Juan.
 Also, some, like R.G.
-Collingwood in his book Speculum Mentis, have noticed a progression to the various modes of being; Art leads naturally to Religion, to Science, to History, to Philosophy.
+Collingwood in his book Speculum Mentis, have noted a progression to the various modes of being; Art leads naturally to Religion, to Science, to History, to Philosophy.
 Progressions like this mean something.
 It's how a lump of coal becomes a diamond.

-The appeal to devotional activity is, for this one, based on premise of more or less hidden beings, centers of pure consciousness, if you will - the MU refers to such, which beings are beneficent guides, or can be if properly propitiated, to those sentient life forms, embodied beings, bound, as it were, to the lower levels of incarnation, shrouded in the grosser elements of flesh where the "centers of pure consciousness" are just beginning to develop.
+The appeal to devotional activity is, for this one, based on a premise of more or less hidden beings, centers of pure consciousness, if you will - the MU refers to such, which beings are beneficent guides, or can be if properly propitiated, to those sentient life forms, embodied beings, bound, as it were, to the lower levels of incarnation, shrouded in the grosser elements of flesh where the "centers of pure consciousness" are just beginning to develop.
 Propitiation is not something this one does, however.
 I don't think it comports with yielding or surrender.
 Some do, though.

 I'd put this out there too.
 Why would one not realize the purpose of duality is to aid actualization of non-duality, or the realization of same?
 If the substratum, the rope in the previous post, is to come to understand its true nature, that of the substratum itself, and drop all illusion whatever, this might be to that affect.